All About The fear of Passing Time & How To Overcome it with CBT Therapy & Counselling in Wolverhampton & West Midlands

 In most cases it refers to the idea that time is passing and nothing is being achieved and that time is therefore being wasted.

-The symptoms of the Fear of Passing Time are very similar to other specific phobias and will often include:
+The symptoms associated with the fear of Passing Time have much in common with other fears and phobias and may include:

 - Panic attacks

 Often the symptoms of Chronophobia can seem to occur without the object of fear even being present indicating that the fear of Passing Time has become normalised into everyday life.

 This normalisation process often results in the development and use of safety behaviours in an attempt to prevent exposure to triggering events which, paradoxically, may cause the problem to get worse.

 In other words, safety behaviours tend to reinforce the fear of Passing Time rather than diminish it!

 Chronophobia may be the result of earlier traumatic experiences that can be directly (or indirectly) linked to a specific object or situation, but this is not always the case because fears can also be inherited as learned behaviours from the social context in which a person is brought up.

 The good news is that the majority of people who suffer with a fear of Passing Time will find a course of psychotherapy highly beneficial.